kubernetes/minikube/site/content/en/docs/Getting started/_post_install.md

 ### Increasing memory allocation

-minikube only allocates a 2GB of RAM to Kubernetes, which is only enough for basic deployments.
-If you run into stability issues, increase this value if your system has the resources available.
-You will need to recreate the VM using `minikube delete` for this to take effect.
+minikube only allocates 2GB of RAM by default, which is only enough for trivial deployments.
+For larger deployments, increase the memory allocation using the `--memory` flag, or make the setting persistent using:

 ```shell
 minikube config set memory 4096